ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 Add `.secrets.toml` to `.gitignore`.

 The Flask setting can be written in `settings.toml`.
-Only the information under `[default]` and the given environment will be read from `settings.toml` at run time.
+Only the information under `[default]` and the set environment will be read from `settings.toml` at run time.

 In the settings, logging levels typically used are `DEBUG` (=10) for development and `INFO` (=20) for production.